kaushikthedeveloper/DoubleBackPress/README.md

         **Throws later if not set:**
         - `RequirementsNotMetException` : if the doublePressDuration is not set

-    - Set the action to be performed after the DoubleBackPress occurs
+    - Set the action to be performed after the DoubleBackPress occurs.

         **REQUIRED**